 Basics of SAP

-Federal and state regulations require students receiving federal student financial aid and Cal Grants to maintain Satisfactory Academic Progress (SAP).
-In compliance with these regulations, Glendale Community College has established the following Satisfactory Academic Progress standards that students must meet to be eligible for financial aid programs.
-Students not meeting any or all three standards will not be eligible for financial aid.
-These standards are not currently required for the Board of Governors' (BOG) Fee Waiver program.
+Federal and state regulations require students receiving federal student financial aid and state aid to maintain Satisfactory Academic Progress (SAP).
+In compliance with these regulations, Glendale Community College has established the following Satisfactory Academic Progress standards that you must meet to be eligible for federal and state financial aid programs.
+Students not meeting GCC’s SAP standards will not be eligible for financial aid until they regain eligibility through an approved appeal or through improved academic progress.
+There is a separate SAP policy for the California College Promise Grant (CCPG).
+See CCPG academic and progress standards.

-You must meet all of the following Satisfactory Academic Progress standards:
+You must meet all of the following Satisfactory Academic Progress standards by the end of fall, spring and summer terms:

-- Complete your program within a maximum time frame, i.e. AS, AA or transfer program within 72 progress units or the number of units required for your vocational/certificate program
+- Complete your program within a maximum time frame, i.e. AS, AA or transfer program within 90 progress credits or the number of credits required for your vocational/certificate program

 - Maintain a cumulative 2.0 GPA